lukso-network/docs/docs/learn/digital-assets/metadata-management/cascade-and-sense-support.md

 ---
-sidebar_label: 'Cascade And Sense Support For NFTS at LUKSO network'
+sidebar_label: 'Cascade And Sense Support For NFTs'
-sidebar_position: 1
+sidebar_position: 6
 description: 'Introduction to implementation cascade and sense protocol of nfts at LUKSO network'
 ---